zhong-j-yu/rekex/doc/Spec.md

 - `derive_from_subclass_list(targetType, subclasses)`
   - Order the subclasses.
-If they are specified by a `@Permits` annotation in a `Class<?>[]`, the order is apparent.
+If they are specified by a `@Permits` annotation in a `Class<?>[]`, they are ordered by their array indices.
-    Otherwise, subclasses are ordered by their line numbers in the source file.
+    Otherwise, subclasses are ordered by their line numbers in the source file, if they are defined in the same source file.
   - For each subclass `Cj<Ti>` with with 0 or more type parameters `{Ti}`, there must exist a unique substitution `{Ti:=Ai}`, such that the parameterized type `Cj<Ai>` is a subtype of the target type.